 (3) 01/09/13 update: The Guardian and other news sources have reported the first details of the excavation at the Dozier reform school, with finds already including funerary artefacts such as coffin fittings and human skeletal material.

 (4) 07/08/14 update: Positive identification of some of the victims of the Dozier reform school in Florida has now been announced.
-Strange Remains have an update detailing the use of DNA from victims families in the positive identification of skeletons that have been excavated from clandestine burials dating to the 1940’s.
+Strange Remains has an update detailing the use of DNA from victims families in the positive identification of skeletons that have been excavated from clandestine burials dating to the 1940’s.
 Distressingly there may be further burials located within the Dozier reform school grounds.

 Amnesty International.
 2011.
 Zimbabwe: Mass Graves Must Be Exhumed by Forensic Experts.
 Amnesty International Press Release.